Kyle-Pantig/passwordvault/email-templates.md

     <hr style="border: none; border-top: 1px solid #e5e7eb; margin: 30px 0;">

     <p style="color: #666; font-size: 14px;">
-        If you didn't create an account with Password Vault, you can safely ignore this email.<br>
+        If you didn't create an account with DigiVault, you can safely ignore this email.<br>
         If the button above doesn't work, you can copy and paste this link into your browser:<br>
         <a href="{{ .ConfirmationURL }}" style="color: #3b82f6; word-break: break-all;">{{ .ConfirmationURL }}</a>
     </p>

     <div style="text-align: center; margin-top: 30px; padding-top: 20px; border-top: 1px solid #e5e7eb;">
         <p style="color: #9ca3af; font-size: 12px; margin: 0;">
-            © 2024 Password Vault.
+            © 2024 DigiVault.
 All rights reserved.
         </p>
     </div>
 </body>